CanopySimulations/canopy-python/README.md

  - One folder up from that in the "canopy" folder we are adding helper functions which wrap common use cases in simple functions.
    You can also use these functions as a reference to using the swagger generated code.

-The basic premise for using the library is to start by creating a `canopy.Session` object.
+When using the library you generally start by creating a `canopy.Session` object.
 The session object manages authentication, and the caching of user settings.
 Calling `session.authentication.authenticate()` before calling Swagger generated client functions ensures that you are authenticated and that any expired access tokens are refreshed.